skatromb/nested-value-extractor/README.md

 ```

 ### Arguments
-- `from_obj`: JSON-like dict from which the nested value should be extracted
+- `json_obj`: JSON-like dict from which the nested value should be extracted
 - `keys`: ordered sequence of keys to derive the nested value
 - `strict`: (default `False`) prevents throwing an exception when keys are not exist in nested object when set to `False`.
   Throws `KeyError` exception if set to `True` and key wasn't found.